-A: I am terribly sorry about the inconvenience.
+A: I'm terribly sorry about the inconvenience.
 Since this is a vintage carousel, it does have mechanical problems from time to time.
 Unfortunately, today that is the problem.
-OR We are unable to operate the carousel at this time because of inclement weather.
 OR On occasion an event requires us to close the carousel.
-We hope you are able to return again to enjoy the carousel.
+We hope you're able to return again to enjoy the carousel.